Real estate can be an exhilarating profession.

 Headline / Title

+The headline is the attention-grabber.
 Many people searching for real estate will just skim the headlines of a listing.
-This gives you about one line and three seconds to grab their attention.
+Therefore, you have about one line and three seconds to grab their attention.

 Example 1: Philadelphia-Style Two-Family for Sale in Davis Square with Patio & Off-Street Parking